Staying safe in warmer times

-This form of therapy is based on the idea that our distorted beliefs and thoughts are as a result of negative actions or feelings, and not unconscious forces from the past.
+This form of therapy is based on the idea that our distorted beliefs and thoughts root from negative actions or feelings, and not unconscious forces from the past.

-But why is CBT used in the treatment of depression?
+But why is CBT used in the treatment of depression specifically?

 Various studies highlight the link between CBT and depression.
 The potential to use cognitive therapy for depression was first highlighted by Aaron T. Beck and Albert Ellis in the 1950s and early 1960s.

-So, how effective is CBT for depression and does CBT work for depression?
+But how effective is CBT for depression, and does it work?

 Using CBT, mental health professionals can delve deeper into the root causes of mental health problems.
 This form of therapy takes a more pragmatic and problem-solving approach than other forms of psychotherapy.

-There’re instances when CBT is not working for depression, in this scenario, experts will recommend a combination of antidepressants and therapy.
+There are instances when CBT does not work for depression.
+In these scenarios, experts will recommend a combination of antidepressants and therapy.

-This form of therapy aims to use the skills learnt during the sessions to manage problems to stop them from having a negative impact.
+This form of therapy aims to use the skills learnt during the sessions to manage problems and stop them from having a negative impact.

 While this form of treatment might not be suitable for everyone, according to the NHS, CBT therapy for depression can be as effective as taking medicines such as antidepressants.
 Other advantages include:

 As we mentioned above, while CBT may work for some people, it may not work for others.
-Before resorting to antidepressants, there’re other alternatives for those suffering from depression and other mental health conditions.
+Before resorting to antidepressants, there are other alternatives for those suffering from depression and other mental health conditions.

-Employee assistance programmes are designed to support your staff when they need it most.
+Employee assistance programmes support your staff when they need it most.

-It’s a benefits programme that helps employees address problems that might impact their work performance or wellbeing.
+It’s a benefits programme that helps employees address problems that might affect their work performance or wellbeing.